-Here at Mid-State Basement Systems, basement waterproofing is our specialty.
-Since 2019, we've fixed thousands of leaky, wet, damp and musty basements in Greater Columbus.
+We have been fixing wet basements since 1987.
+Here at Mid-State Basement Systems, basement waterproofing in Ohio is our specialty.
+We've fixed thousands of leaky, wet, damp and musty basements.
 We've built a strong reputation in Ohio for being the best waterproofing company and we always strive to be better than the rest.

 We help keep basements dry using our own quality, patented products, such as the TripleSafe sump pump, WaterGuard drainage system and SaniDry dehumidifier.
 Our waterproofing systems are installed by certified specialists and come with a transferable, lifetime warranty.